 Botanical Name: Kohleria spp. and hybrids

 These tropical beauties are easy to grow and are prolific bloomers.
 They have an upright growth habit and can quickly grow tall.
 You may have to stake your plant to hold up those gorgeous crimson flowers.
 Or prune the stems to keep your plant small.
 Don't worry -- this is a vigorous grower.
 By pruning, your plant will branch out, giving you a fuller plant and more flowers.

 Shed some light.
 Put your plant where it'll get plenty of light, but out of direct sun.
 Filtered light from a south- or west-facing window will give it the light it needs.
 Kohleria also grows well under a grow light.

 Get the most blooms.
 You can expect dozens of blooms on plants in spring and summer.
 You'll get the most blooms by providing plenty of bright, indirect light.
 Don't forget to fertilize it, too.

 Height: 1-2 ft (30-60 cm).
 You can stake plants if they start leaning.
+Or prune them back.

 Light: Kohleria needs plenty of bright light to bloom.
 Keep out of direct sunlight.
 You can keep it flowering almost year-round with a grow light.

 Water: Spring through fall, water thoroughly and allow the top 2 inches (5 cm) to dry out between waterings.
 In winter, water just enough to prevent leaves from wilting.
 Rhizomes store water so it's more tolerant of dry soil than wet.
 Fine hairs cover the soft leaves -- and flowers, too -- that can trap moisture and cause spots, so be careful not to splash water on them.

 Humidity: Prefers relative humidity above 50%, but will tolerate lower levels.
-Use a room humidifier or a humidity tray to maintain moist air.
+Use a cool-mist room humidifier or a humidity tray to maintain moist air.
 Don't mist this plant because the hairy leaves will trap moisture, which will cause spots and possibly botrytis.

-Temperature: Average room temperatures 65-75°F/18-24°C. Don't expose your plant to temps below 60°F/16°C; this South American native doesn't like the cold at all.
+Temperature: Average room temperatures 65-75°F/18-24°C year-round.
+Don't expose your plant to temps below 60°F/16°C; this South American native doesn't like the cold at all.